 We are active industry stakeholders who regularly inform regulators and manufacturers about cot failures we find, and contribute towards the improvement of safety standards.
 Being on the committee gives us a clear understanding of both the technicalities and intentions of the standard.
 Our lab is NATA-accredited to test cots against the standard.

 Why do we choose one cot over another?
 Our priority is to test what you'll see in shops.
 Most of the time you'll see us test big-brand models you'll see in mainstream nursery stores.
 But there's a growing industry of smaller retailers who sell to independent stores and via online marketplaces, so we occasionally include these models into the mix to make sure they're meeting the same standards that apply to the larger names.

-We survey manufacturers to find out about their range of models and we also take member feedback on board when putting a buy list together.
+We survey manufacturers to find out about their range of models and also take member feedback on board when putting a buy list together.
 Our buyers then purchase products as you, the consumer, would – either in-store or online.
 This is to ensure the products we receive have not been tweaked with in any way, or received special treatment during transit.

 Safety is a vital part of our testing.
 Our experts test each cot against the mandatory safety clauses from the Australian Standard AS/NZS 2172:2013.
 This is a voluntary standard that goes above and beyond mandatory requirements.
 Only cots that meet these requirements are recommended.
 Our tests include:

 - using probes to check for suitable gaps between the bars and panels of the cot to avoid limb injury